-A frustrating matchup, since you cannot utilize Fortune Lady Every’s effect to banish their monsters, as they’ll all be Face-Down.
-Using your other synchro monsters, such as Black Rose Dragon, Gungnir, Dragon of the Ice Barrier, Arcanite Magician, Crystron Quariongandrax, Armades, Keeper of Boundaries, or Star Eater can prevent their monsters from activating when flipped, which will propel you to victory.
+A frustrating matchup, since you cannot utilize Fortune Lady Every's effect to banish their monsters, as they'll all be Face-Down.
+Using your other synchro monsters, such as Black Rose Dragon, Red Dragon Archfiend, Arcanite Magician, Samurai Destroyer, Armades, Keeper of Boundaries, Brionac, Dragon of the Ice Barrier, Scrap Dragon, Vermillion Dragon Mech or Star Eater can prevent their monsters from flipping, or activating when flipped, which will propel you to victory.

 Triamids cycle through their field spells on your turn, and can utilize those effects to mess up your plays.
 Overall, this is an easy matchup if you can successfully summon Fortune Lady Every, as you can control the field from her.
 Utilizing cards like Forbidden Lance, Cosmic Cyclone, and Fortune Lady Wind should cruise you to victory against this deck.